 In order to enhance our liquidity we are undertaking several initiatives.
-In an effort to reduce our inventory levels at AIM we are focusing on projects with immediate and confirmed delivery dates, and we have implemented cost reduction programs related to general and administrative expenses.
+In an effort to reduce our inventory levels at AIM we are focusing on projects with immediate and confirmed delivery dates, and we have implemented a cost reduction programs related to general and administrative expenses.
 We have concluded the disposition of the majority of the Sigma assets, and reached agreements to satisfy the notes payable and employment contract obligations without cash payments, and we have concluded an agreement with the former shareholders of Welding to restructure and extend the payments on the notes payable to them.
-Subsequent to March 31, 2009, Steel City Capital Funding has blocked payment on the notes payable to these former shareholders.
-This has eliminated the cash obligation, but these notes are now in default and accruing interest at 11% per annum.
+Steel City Capital Funding has continued to block the payments on the notes payable to these former shareholders.
+This has eliminated the immediate cash obligation, but these notes are now in default and accruing interest at 11% per annum.